hplt-project/HPLT-WP4/README.md

 ### After training

-Instructions for conversion into HuggingFace format are in [encoder-decoder/README.md](encoder-decoder/README.md).
+Instructions for conversion into HuggingFace format and evaluating on WikiAnn are in [encoder-decoder/README.md](encoder-decoder/README.md).

 Instructions for uploading to HuggingFace and HuggingFace troubleshooting are in [utils/README.md](utils/README.md).

+Running T5 evaluation on MultiBLIMP [evaluation/multiblimp/README.md](evaluation/multiblimp/README.md)

 ## Cite